 The cosine function is a cornerstone of trigonometry, a branch of mathematics that explores the relationships between angles and sides of triangles.
 While it may seem abstract at first, its applications are incredibly practical and widespread.
 Cosine, along with its trigonometric siblings sine and tangent, provides a means to calculate angles without physically measuring them, relying instead on the readily available lengths of a triangle's sides.

 At its core, the cosine function relates an angle in a right-angled triangle to the ratio of the adjacent side (the side next to the angle) to the hypotenuse (the longest side, opposite the right angle).
-This simple relationship is the key to unlocking a world of angle calculations.
+Because of that, this simple relationship is the key to unlocking a world of angle calculations.
 By understanding and applying the cosine function, you can determine unknown angles in various geometric shapes and real-world scenarios.
 Whether you are working with a building blueprint, calculating the trajectory of a projectile, or even designing a video game, the ability to use cosine to find an angle is an invaluable skill.

 Comprehensive Overview